pcloudcom/console-client/README.md

 - Quit the client.
 Congratulations, your pcloud console client works properly.
 You can now add “pcloudcc -u example@myemail.com -d” command in you startup scripts  and thous mount the file system on startup.

+**Notice that stopping daemon will break pending background transfers!**

+Current version of `pcloudcc` doesn't support command to check if threre are pending transfers.
+Locally cached files are located under `~/.pcloud/Cache` dir.
+When there is only one file `~/.pcloud/Cache/cached` (ususally big sized) this mean that transfers are completed.

 ## Debian
 To create a debian package form the source use: